-- 2.29 The Cambridge Green Belt surrounds Cambridge and is relatively small in extent, extending around 3 to 5 miles from the edge of the City and incorporates many of South Cambridgeshire's larger and most sustainable villages.
-The established purposes of the Cambridge Green Belt are to: - Preserve the unique character of Cambridge as a compact, dynamic city with a thriving historic centre; - Maintain and enhance the quality of its setting; and - Prevent communities in the environs of Cambridge from merging into one another and with the city. - 2.30 A number of factors define the special character of Cambridge and it's setting, which include: - Key views of Cambridge from the surrounding countryside; - A soft green edge to the city; - A distinctive urban edge; - Green corridors penetrating into the city; - Designated sites and other features contributing positively to the character of the landscape setting; - The distribution, physical separation, setting, scale and character of Green Belt villages; - A landscape that retains a strong rural character. - 2.31 The NPPF is clear that where Green Belts are defined, they should only be altered in exceptional circumstances when preparing a Local Plan.
-When reviewing Green Belt boundaries, Councils are required to take account of the need to promote sustainable development and consider the consequences for sustainable development of channelling development towards urban areas within Green Belts, to villages inset within the Green Belt and to locations beyond the Green Belt. - 2.32 The latest Green Belt work, undertaken jointly with Cambridge City Council, examined the Green Belt in detail and found a number of small areas on the edge of Cambridge that are not considered of long term importance to Green Belt purposes.
+- 2.30 The Cambridge Green Belt surrounds Cambridge and is relatively small in extent, extending around 3 to 5 miles from the edge of the City and incorporates many of South Cambridgeshire's larger and most sustainable villages.
+The established purposes of the Cambridge Green Belt are to: - Preserve the unique character of Cambridge as a compact, dynamic city with a thriving historic centre; - Maintain and enhance the quality of its setting; and - Prevent communities in the environs of Cambridge from merging into one another and with the city. - 2.31 A number of factors define the special character of Cambridge and it's setting, which include: - Key views of Cambridge from the surrounding countryside; - A soft green edge to the city; - A distinctive urban edge; - Green corridors penetrating into the city; - Designated sites and other features contributing positively to the character of the landscape setting; - The distribution, physical separation, setting, scale and character of Green Belt villages; and - A landscape that retains a strong rural character. - 2.32 The NPPF (2012) is clear that where Green Belts are defined, they should only be altered in exceptional circumstances when preparing a Local Plan.
+When reviewing Green Belt boundaries, Councils are required to take account of the need to promote sustainable development and consider the consequences for sustainable development of channelling development towards urban areas within Green Belts, to villages inset within the Green Belt and to locations beyond the Green Belt. - 2.33 The Inner Green Belt Review 2012, undertaken jointly with Cambridge City Council, examined the Green Belt in detail and found a number of small areas on the edge of Cambridge that are not considered of long term importance to Green Belt purposes.
 Given the level of need for homes and jobs, it is considered that exceptional circumstances exist to justify their release.
-These comprise a site between Huntingdon Road and Histon Road as an extension to the housing allocation carried forward from the Local Development Framework (Policy SS/2) and a site on Fulbourn Road as an extension to the Peterhouse Technology Park (Policy E/2).
-In addition, land is released from the Green Belt at Sawston, Impington and Comberton (Policy H/1) to meet the overall need for housing and to provide a flexible and responsive package of sites that will best meet identified needs. - 2.33 The Green Belt has also been extended to provide countryside separation between Waterbeach village and the proposed new settlement north of the village based on Waterbeach Barracks and airfield site.
-The NPPF allows for additional areas of Green Belt to be established if there is a significant change in circumstances, such as the creation of a new settlement.
-This area will be important for maintaining the village character of Waterbeach, and warrants the level of protection afforded by the Green Belt in order that it remains open.
+These comprise a site between Huntingdon Road and Histon Road as an extension to the housing allocation carried forward from the Local Development Framework (Policy SS/2) and a site on Fulbourn Road as an extension to the Peterhouse Technology Park (Policy E/3).
+The independent Inner Green Belt Review 2015 for both Councils reached similar conclusions about the importance of land on the edge of Cambridge for Cambridge Green Belt purposes. - 2.34 In addition, land is released from the Green Belt at Sawston, Impington and Comberton (Policy H/1) to meet the overall need for housing and to provide a flexible and responsive package of sites that will best meet identified needs.